badertawafsheh/MultiMedia-Project/README.md

 # MultiMedia-Project
-**In this project i will stream a stored video usingHTTP protocol**
+**In this project i will stream the stored videos usingHTTP protocol**

 Ffmpeg video generation commands :
 ------